 Avg.
 Conversion / Session

 Avg.
 Conversion / Session shows the average number of conversions per session across selected source properties.

 Reports can be filtered based on one source property.
 For example, reports can be filtered on a medium like an email.

 All reports are analyzed on Source Properties.
 A maximum of two properties can be selected for the analysis.
 By default reports are available on Source.

-All reports are shown in the chart & table formate.
+All reports are shown in the chart and table format.

 All reports are by default shown in Bar chart format, sorted by the highest count.
-This report can also be viewed in Line chart and Area chart.
+This report can also be viewed in the Line chart and Area chart.

 Reports can be analyzed in the granularity of Hourly, Daily, Weekly, or Monthly for the desired visualization.